Texas, nine U.S. states accuse Google of working with Facebook to break antitrust law

 Google called the Texas lawsuit “meritless.”
 Facebook did not immediately respond to a request for comment.

-Wednesday’s action raises the legal stakes for Google, which is expected to face a third antitrust lawsuit from more than 30 attorneys general, according to a source familiar with the matter.
+Wednesday’s action raises the legal stakes for Google, which is expected to face a third antitrust lawsuit from more than 30 attorneys general on Thursday, according to a source familiar with the matter.

+Online publishers including Genius Media Group and news website The Nation alleged on Wednesday in a separate antitrust lawsuit, which seeks class action status, that they lost revenue because of Google’s dominance in online ads.
+They demand Google divest part of its ads business.

 In its lawsuit, Texas asks a judge to find Google guilty of breaking antitrust law and to order the violations to stop.
 It accuses Google of abusing its monopoly over the digital ads market, allowing its own exchange to win ad auctions even when others bid higher and overcharging publishers for ads.